sebastien/kame/docs/language.md

 ### DEFINITION

 A **definition** binds a _value_ to a _parameter_ in the _parameter space_.
 Definitions
-take STRINGS, but will interpret EXPRESSIONS and NAME if the trimmed string starts and ends with `(…)` or with `{…}` respectively.
+take STRINGS, but will interpret EXPRESSIONS and derference NAMES if the trimmed string starts and ends with `(…)` or with `{…}` respectively.

 ```